nmhnmh/sitekicker/README.md

 # options specified in meta.yml in parent folder, except 'prefix' and 'tags', the former will be concatenated,
 # the later will be merged

-# A unique id to identify the entry, no special chars, space will be substitued with hyphens, mandatory
+# A unique id to identify the entry, no special chars, space will be substitued with hyphens, optional
+# when not set, will try to use file name as id, will emit an error when it is not possible
 id: some-thing-as-name
-# Title of the entry
+# Title of the entry, mandatory, may contain any characters
 title: Sitekicker is another Static Site Generator
-# Date of the writting
+# Date of the writting, mandatory, in the format of YYYY-MM-DD
 date: 2016-10-20
+# Date of update, optional
+update_date: 2016-11-20
 # Tags that applies to this entry, optional
+# current entry will inherit all tags in its parent folders,
+# if folder 'a' contains tag 'a', folder 'a/b' contains tag 'b'
+# entry 'a/b/entry.md' contains tag 'c', then enventually the entry will
+# have there tags: 'a', 'b', 'c'
 tags:
   - tag1
   - tag2